Banking and Merchant Card Services

 OST's cash managers ensure the unimpeded inflow of monies to the State's bank accounts and the timely outflow of monies to state and local governments, vendors, beneficiaries, claimants, and employees.

-The Office of the State Treasurer published a Request for Proposal in 2010 to replace our expiring Concentration Account contract.
-As a result of this RFP, a contract was signed with Bank of America, effective July 1, 2011.
+The Office of the State Treasurer published a Request for Proposal in 2013 to replace our expiring Concentration Account contract.
+As a result of this RFP, a contract was signed with US Bank, effective July 1, 2014.
 This contract includes, but is not limited to the following:

 - Receiving and disbursing all Treasury/Treasury Trust funds;